endormi/tilux/docs/source/usage.md

 ```

 **NOTE**: `tilux` is not required to run scripts individually.
-For more information, refer to #run-from-any-folder from
+For more information, refer to #running-individual-scripts from
-the commands section.
+the guide section.

 ## Additional Information